firewone/vuepress/src/posts/tes/README.md

 title: Hosting Gratis MdbGo CLI
 description:
 excerpt:
-cover: true                          # Leave false if the post does not have cover image, if there is set to true
+cover: false                          # Leave false if the post does not have cover image, if there is set to true
 coverAlt:
 demo:
 categories: